rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - If we have 3 disks, assume we need to write 4 blocks of data.
 Then data will write to disk 1, 2, 3, 1, 2, 3, 1, 2, 3, 1, 2, 3, ... (circularly).

+> Choosing the suitable RAID level by considering the following factors:
+>
+> - Reliability
+> - Performance
+> - Storage utilisation
+> - Price/Number of disks

 ### RAID 1 (mirroing)

 ![](images/2023-06-26-18-32-22.png)